ketch-com/orlop/README.md

 Orlop is the base deck in a ship where the cables are stowed.

 It is SwitchBit's standard (opinionated) library that all of our projects include.
-* Configuration - Viper/Cobra
+* Configuration
-* Logging - Logrus
+* Logging (Logrus)
-* Metrics - Prometheus
+* Metrics (Prometheus)
 * Server setup
 * TLS - leveraging Vault
 * Vault - secrets and certificates

+It supports gRPC clients and servers, Swagger and automatic certificate generation for mTLS.